giuper/teaching/BlockChain21/Code/08-SmartContracts/README.md

 1. We modify the teal program so that the local value is incremented by a user provided integer (and not by 1 as before).
 [Here](02-class.teal) is the revised source.

-2. Opting in is the same as before.
+2. Opting is the same as before.

 3. Run [callIntArgApp.py](callIntArgApp.py) to allow addresses to execute the application and pass the parameter.